paulavery-mithril/mithril-mdl/README.md

 **Class:** `mdl-layout__content`

 ## Problems
-* Elements should be upgraded individually.
-Depends on next release of MDL
 * Not really reliable for partial redraws (still works, just flickering etc.), due to mdls js adding elements all over the place (or maybe me being an idiot, not sure)